|

 about poetry.
 Kandinsky puts paintings of paintbrushes in there sometimes.

-sort of tools of the trade.
+also sort of tools of the trade.
 Basic tools of the trade, basic shapes.
-Like circles,

-parabolas, ellipses, grids, simple curved lines, and so on.
-They also are
+Like circles, parabolas, ellipses, grids, simple curved lines, and so on.

 To the left are links to the SWF Flash animations I used.
 Most of these